SidneyBovet/online-chibre/readme.md

 ## Contributing

-Don't hesitate to contribute.
+Ongoing work is happening on the `develop` branch.
+The Unity version used for this project is Unity 2018.2.1f1.
 There is no defined code style, but whatever is in the files is kind of authoritative in terms of style.